-UK curriculum based The Winchester School, located in Jebel Ali, is home to just over 3,800 boys and girls (an increase of over 200 in the past year), aged between three and 18 years.
+UK curriculum based The Winchester School, located in Jebel Ali, is home to just over 4,200 boys and girls, aged between three and 18 years.
 The single largest demographic is Indian, but the school had students from almost 90 different nations including Pakistan, Arab countries, the UK and the Philippines.

-One of the older GEMS schools, The Winchester School (TWN) in Jebel Ali, which is one of the larger GEMS UK curriculum schools, accommodating close to 3,800 students, is a school that has become a benchmark in many ways, not only for GEMS but for other operators of affordable schools.
+One of the older GEMS schools, The Winchester School (TWN) in Jebel Ali, which is one of the larger GEMS UK curriculum schools, accommodating close to 4,220 students, is a school that has become a benchmark in many ways, not only for GEMS but for other operators of affordable schools.
+The school also welcomes 441 students of Determination (over 10% of the student population).

 The school stands out for its managed growth, academic achievement and much improved KHDA inspection rating.
 This is the model that the newer GEMS Founders' schools in Al Barsha and Al Mizhar are no doubt keen to emulate.
 Indeed, prior to opening, the Founders' schools were originally expected share the Winchester brand.

-The seventeen year old school employs 224 teachers and 45 teaching assistants, all "well qualified and suitably experienced" according to the KHDA, Dubai's education regulator.
+The school, which celebrates its twentieth birthday this year, employs 236 teachers and 49 teaching assistants, all "well qualified and suitably experienced" according to the KHDA, Dubai's education regulator.
 Most teachers, like the student body itself, are recruited from India and Asia in general.
-Teacher turnover was running at 17% - a little above average for a Dubai school, and quite high for an Indian curriculum school.
+A teacher:student ratio of 1:18 is on the higher side - unsurprising in a school at this price point.
+Teacher turnover is running at 24% - above average for a Dubai school, and high for an Indian curriculum school; how much of that is due to the substantial class sizes, and demand on teachers as a result, is unknown...

-The school describes itself as "highly affordable", and it is almost certainly one of the best value schools offering an EYFS and England and Wales based curriculum.
+The school describes itself as "highly affordable", and it is almost certainly one of the best value schools offering the EYFS and the National Curriculum for England.
 Students are entered for external Cambridge, UK IGCSE, AS and A-Level examinations in the upper school phases.
 The school has also recently introduced Business and Technology Education Council (BTEC) vocational courses for post-16 students.

 Students in Foundation Stage follow a largely play-based approach to learning with the aim of developing a range of skills focused around the six core areas of the EYFS curriculum.